How brilliant is Wolfsburg's Alex Popp?

 • Popp went to another World Cup in 2015, helping Germany to the semi-finals, scoring once.

-• That earned a 2016 Olympic spot, aiding Germany to their first-ever gold medal, the final at the Maracanã Stadium.
+• That earned a 2016 Olympic spot, and Popp helped Germany clinch their first-ever gold medal, with the final against Sweden held at the Maracanã.

 • However, the following summer there was more EURO heartache as once again injury prevented Popp playing in the finals.